joshbegley/nyt-latest/previous.md

 `Palace are set to appeal UEFA's decision at the Court of Arbitration for Sport (CAS) and are considering other avenues.`\
 https://nytimes.com/athletic/6497856/2025/07/16/crystal-palace-europa-league-nottingham-forest/

-**Rum, Fisheries and a Sculpture Garden: The Quiet Winners in Trump’s Big Bill**\
+**Rum, Fisheries and a Sculpture Garden: The Quiet Winners in Trumpâs Big Bill**\
-`The president’s marquee policy legislation is best known for slashing taxes and cutting social safety net programs.
+`The presidentâs marquee policy legislation is best known for slashing taxes and cutting social safety net programs.
 But the sweeping measure also included many little-noticed goodies and add-ons.`\
 https://nytimes.com/2025/07/16/us/politics/winners-in-trumps-policy-bill.html

-**Trump Attacks ‘Past’ Supporters Upset Over Epstein Case**\
+**Trump Attacks âPastâ Supporters Upset Over Epstein Case**\
-`Trump asserted that outrage over the Justice Department’s decision to not release additional information and close the investigation was just the latest “scam” cooked up by Democrats.`\
+`Trump asserted that outrage over the Justice Departmentâs decision to not release additional information and close the investigation was just the latest âscamâ cooked up by Democrats.`\
 https://nytimes.com/2025/07/16/us/politics/trump-epstein-attacks-supporters.html